alephium/www/src/content/blog/draft_TECH-TALK--1---The-Ultimate-guide-to-Proof-of-Less-Work--the-universe-and-everything--fd08a7537fe9/index.md

 description: 'A discussion with Cheng Wang, inventor of PoLW and founder of Alephium.'
 ---

-A discussion with Cheng Wang, inventor of PoLW and founder of Alephium.

----

 ### TECH TALK \#1 — The Ultimate guide to Proof-of-Less-Work, the universe and everything…

 #### A discussion with Cheng Wang, inventor of PoLW and founder of Alephium.